bedops/bedops/docs/content/revision-history.rst

 * Starch C++ API

-  * Fixed bug with extraction of bzip2- and gzip-backed archives with all other non-primary Starch tools (all tools except `starch`, `unstarch`, `starchcat`, and `sort-bed`).
+  * Fixed bug with extraction of bzip2- and gzip-backed archives with all other non-primary Starch tools (all tools except :code:`starch`, :code:`unstarch`, :code:`starchcat`, and :code:`sort-bed`).
 Thanks to Feng Tian for reports.

 -------
 v2.4.16